ni/instrumentstudio-plugin-labview/docs/G Plug-In SDK Generator Guide.md

 - The `GPluginMetadata` element is the root element containing all of the data to be registered with InstrumentStudio.
 You must specify the namespace for the schema as shown in the example above.
 - The `Plugins` element contains the list of plugins
 - Each `PluginData` element registers a single plug-in and lists its properties.
 Attributes of the plug-in are expressed as attributes of the `PluginData` element.
 The attributes recognized are:
-  - **UniqueName** (required) - Use a globally unique identifier (GUID) or similar, including the company name, to ensure the plugin's unique identification across all registered plugins.
+  - **UniqueName** (required) - Use a globally unique identifier (GUID) or similar, including the company name, to ensure the plug-in's unique identification across all registered plug-ins.
   - **DisplayName** (required) - a name that will be displayed to the user for the plug-in in all places in InstrumentStudio.
   - **SupportedPanelSizes** (required) - set this to "Large", "Small", or "LargeAndSmall" to indicate which size layouts this plug-in supports.
       ![Panel Size](./images/G%20Plug-In%20Guide/Panel%20Size.png)

   - **GroupName** - The name of a group which will appear in the Edit Layout dialog.
-All plugins with this group name will be shown together in the dialog.
+All plug-ins with this group name will be shown together in the dialog.
   - **PanelType** - A string to categorize this plug-in.
-It can be used to filter plugins (show only plugins of this type) in the Edit Layout dialog.
+It can be used to filter plug-ins (show only plug-ins of this type) in the Edit Layout dialog.
-  - **VIPath** (required) - Specify the top-level VI (Main.vi) path for the plugin.
+  - **VIPath** (required) - Specify the top-level VI (Main.vi) path for the plug-in.
 If relative, it's relative to the gplugindata file's location or the folder above culture-specific folders if applicable.
   - **ProjectPath** (required if ApplicationContext is set to "Project") - Specify the LabVIEW project path for loading the top-level VI when ApplicationContext is "Project".
 If relative, it's relative to the gplugindata file's location or the folder above culture-specific folders.
   - **DebuggingEnabled** (defaults to false) - Set this to true to make the application context of the plug-in visible to LabVIEW as a debuggable context.
   - **ReentrantExecutionEnabled** (defaults to true) - Set this to false to improve debugging in LabVIEW 2020 and earlier, addressing reentrant VI issues that may be fixed in future versions.